eugeneoei/mongodb-mongoose/README.md

 // "type" accepts either "likes" or "dislikes"
 // "action" accepts either "increment" or "decrement"
 // No particular rules for these.
-I just design the routes to accept these fields and values
+I just design the routes to accept these key-value pairs.
 ```

 Using [findById](https://mongoosejs.com/docs/api.html#model_Model.findById).